espocrm/documentation/docs/extensions/export-import/export-import-usage-v1.md

 ## Usage

+This is outdated documentation which is used for Export Import v1.
+Follow latest [documentation](export-import-usage.md) to get usage of the latest version of Export Import extension.

 This extension works via console (CLI).
 Commands should be executed from the root directory of your EspoCRM instance.

 There are two commands: